The Merriam-Webster Dictionary defines lifestyle as “a particular way of living: the way a person lives or a group of people live.”

 Dictionary.com defines it as “the habits, attitudes, tastes, moral standards, economic level, etc., that together constitute the mode of living of an individual or group.”

-A lifestyle is something you build for yourself from all the elements that make up your daily life: your thoughts, dreams, actions, routine, work, family, friends, food, hobbies, habits, and interests.
+A lifestyle is something you build for yourself from all the elements that make up your daily life: your thoughts, dreams, actions, routine, work, family, friends, food, hobbies, habits, interests, and beliefs.

 Examining the Writing Life

 The writing life is unique.
-Writers spend a lot of time alone, with only our words and ideas to keep us company.
-We’re immersed in word counts and submissions, manuscripts and notebooks.
-We work under tight deadlines and spend a lot of time worrying about typos.
+We work alone, most of the time.
+We grow thick-skinned from having our work critiqued by editors, readers, and reviewers.
+We’re always thinking about words counts and submissions, manuscripts and notebooks.
+We spend a lot of time worrying about typos.
+We wonder if our voice, our style, is distinct and consistent.
 When other people are enjoying their favorite television shows or a day at the beach, we’re busy at our keyboards, doing our writerly work.

 And the most ambitious writers, those who are driven to make creative writing not just a way of life but a career, must also look at themselves in a way few other people do.
-We must see ourselves as authors and learn how to brand and market ourselves.
+We must see ourselves as authors and learn how to brand and market our work — and sometimes ourselves as well.
 We have to be self-promoters, and we must be brave enough to put our work, which can be highly personal, out there for all the world to see.

 All these things make up the life of a writer, the writing life.

 Creative writing is an adventure, and it’s an adventure that is threaded throughout every minute of a writer’s day.
 That’s my experience, anyway.
 How does being a writer shape your daily life?
 Do you consider it a lifestyle?
 A hobby?
 A habit?
+A profession?
 Are you living the writing life?
+What’s it like?